ac4391/EssayGrader/README.md

 to the Neural Network models.

 The next step is to run the main Jupyter notebook: 'EssayGrader.ipynb'.
-This notebook contains the main functionality for project including running the various Neural Networks and interpreting the results.
+This notebook contains the main functionality for the project including running the various Neural Networks and interpreting the results.

-End with an example of getting some data out of the system or using it for a little demo
+Highest Quadratic Weighted Kappa Value: 74

 ## Running the tests

-Explain how to run the automated tests for this system
+When Running 'EssayGrader.ipynb' you will produce a model based on the desired parameters.
+This model is then used to create predictions based on a test set.
+The QWK values are calculated based on these predictions.

 ### Break down into end to end tests

-Explain what these tests test and why
+The QWK value measures the difference between the true grade of the essay and the predicted grade.
+Value of 1 corresponds to a complete match, and a value of 0 corresponds to no improvement to random guessing

 ```
 Give an example
 ```
 ### And coding style tests

 Explain what these tests test and why